 What is the housing portal?

 The Housing Portal is where you will be able to locate all information related to Housing at Eastern University.
-This is where you will access housing applications, apply for commuter status and schedule your arrival time on campus when the residence halls open for Fall 2022.
+This is where you will access housing applications, apply for commuter status, and schedule your arrival time on campus when the residence halls open for the semester.
 You will need your Eastern username and password to access the Housing Portal.
 If you need assistance or have any questions about your username or password, please contact your admissions counselor.

-LLCs are specialized living communities within the residence halls designed to create a shared experience for first-year students by matching students with a roommate using areas of interest as the criteria.
-LLCs will offer intentional events, programs, and experiential learning opportunities, with a dedicated staff person leading the community.
-Students who participate in Living Learning Communities experience a stronger connection to the university through increased academic and personal success.
+Themed Communities are specialized living communities within the residence halls designed to create a shared experience for first-year students by matching students with a roommate using areas of interest as the criteria.
+Themed Communities will offer intentional events, programs, and experiential learning opportunities, with a dedicated staff person leading the community.
+Students who participate in Themed Communities experience a stronger connection to the university through increased academic and personal success.

-Eastern University will offer the following LLC options for our first-year students:
+Eastern University will offer the following Themed Community options for our first-year students:

 - Outdoor Adventure & Sustainability